 Wisdom may be thought of as the skill of knowing how to prioritize knowledge, how to check your knowledge for truth and accuracy, and how to use knowledge correctly to better oneself, others and the universes.
 Together they represent a very important soul quality that may be called the development of power through knowledge.

-The Buddha is sometimes credited with focusing on wisdom, just as Jesus of Nazareth focused on love and service to others, and Moses and the Jewish people teach a lot about the development of the will.
+The Buddha is sometimes credited with focusing on wisdom, just as Jesus focused on love and service to others, and Moses and the Jewish people teach a lot about the development of the will.

 Too little or false knowledge is called ignorance.
 It causes a person to be dull and stupid, out of touch with reality, and rather boring to be around.
 It often leads to poor quality decisions and early death of an individual or a society.

 Too much knowledge, if not tempered with wisdom, causes arrogance, confusion, and often delusions of grandeur.
 This is also very dangerous, and causes most of the problems of this world.

 Too little wisdom means that one does not know what to do with knowledge and learning.
 It causes depression, confusion, and often mental illness.
 We see examples of it in the idiot savant mentality, when one has a lot of knowledge in one area, but cannot integrate it well and therefore often has trouble functioning in society.

 Too much wisdom is not a problem, as it really is a kind of knowing or ability to handle whatever comes along.
 Developing wisdom is therefore the ultimate goal of this aspect of the love tetra.

 The mineral potassium and the development of wisdom.
 Potassium is another power mineral.
 Dr. Eck called it the follow through mineral.
 In Dr. Eck’s understanding of hair analysis, it is associated with expression and the thyroid gland (the calcium/potassium ratio).
 The higher the potassium, the more expression is present.